MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 ## Getting the user from the route
 * I set up my selector pickUserProfile
   * __ODD__ somehow currentUserId is coming up a string evenhtough it was type 2 a number
-* I had to make a container component profile-main that will gather logic
+* I had to make a container component profile-main that will retrieve the list of users

-# Left off
+## Implement i18n

-* error handling
+## Implement SSR in profile list

 # Questions
 * I did development with a very different styling syntax how can I learn synatax standards